LAION-AI/Open-Assistant/docs/docs/guides/prompting-guide.md

 Imagine your role is to play the assistant and a user has submitted the following query:

-User: "Hi!" <br>Agent: "Hello!
+User: "Hi!"
+Agent: "Hello!
 How can I help you?"

-User: "euirdteunvglfe23908230892309832098 AAAAAAAA" <br>Agent: "Sorry, I did not understand your request and it is unclear to me what you want me to do.
+User: "euirdteunvglfe23908230892309832098 AAAAAAAA" Agent: "Sorry, I did not understand your request and it is unclear to me what you want me to do.
 Could you describe it in a different way?"

-User: "You dumb motherf*&ker AI sh*t?!" <br>Agent: "Sorry, but I have to inform you that your request might not be in conformance with our community guidelines.
+User: "You dumb motherf*&ker AI sh*t?!"
+Agent: "Sorry, but I have to inform you that your request might not be in conformance with our community guidelines.
 I am always here to help you.
 If you are angry it might help to relax or to go for a walk.
 Always stay positive."

 [Insert more examples]

-\*We drafted this guide using ChatGPT, OpenAI’s large-scale language-generation model.
+We drafted this guide using ChatGPT, OpenAI’s large-scale language-generation model.
 Upon generating draft language, the authors reviewed, edited, and revised the language to their own liking and take ultimate responsibility for the content of this publication.